 SL and HL students of economics are presented with a common syllabus, with an HL extension in some topics.
-Theory of the Firm and Market Structures is the only HL exclusive topic.
-The syllabus for both SL and HL students requires the development of similar skills and techniques including the ability to analyse, synthesise and evaluate real-world examples.
-The HL students will also develop quantitative skills in order to explain and analyse economic relationships.
-(International Baccalaureate).
-These skills will be assessed through the HL only Paper 3.
+The Market failure topics of asymmetric information, market power and the market's inability to achieve equity are the exclusive HL topics.
+The syllabus for both SL and HL students requires the development of similar skills and techniques including the ability to appropriately define, use and apply economic terms, the knowledge and understanding of relevant economic concepts and theories and the ability to analyse and synthesise real-world issues.
+Both SL and HL students develop quantitative skills and use diagrams in order to explain and analyse economic relationships.
+Only HL students sit the policy paper.